sroberson/fzn/README.md

 # Fa Zheng Nian #

-This is an application that will play the audio file when you press the button.
+This is a PhoneGap application that will play the FZN mp3 file when it launches.